adithyagowda29/CANLP/README.md

 Each dataset is cleaned to a standard dataset format using the following steps:
 - Download the dataset using the links above into the `dataset_cleaning` folder.
 - Run the `.py` file corresponding to the dataset to get the dataset to a standardized format.
-- The standarized format here is defined as single csv file with following columns in the order - `CAN ID, CAN Data, Label`.
+- The standard format here is defined as a single CSV file with the following columns in the order - `CAN ID, CAN Data, Label`.
 - The `CAN ID` is a single column with the value of Arbitration ID.
-- The `CAN Data` is a single column where each byte is separated by single whitespace.
+- The `CAN Data` is a single column where each byte is separated by a single whitespace.
 - The `Label` values are renamed to 'Normal' or the name of the attack the frame indicates.
-- The generated csv file containing `no_duplicates` is used for the next steps.
+- The generated CSV file containing `no_duplicates` is used for the next steps.

 ## Running main.ipynb
 - Set the inputs in cell number 2.